MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- Causal-structure Driven Augmentations for Text OOD Generalization. [[paper]](https://arxiv.org/abs/2310.12803)
+  - Amir Feder, Yoav Wald, Claudia Shi, Suchi Saria, David Blei.
+  - Key Word: Out-of-Distribution Generalization; Causality; Data Augmentation.
+  - <details><summary>Digest</summary> The paper proposes using counterfactual data augmentation to improve the robustness of text classifiers in situations where they rely on spurious correlations.
+This approach is particularly relevant in prediction problems where the label is spuriously correlated with an attribute.
+The authors discuss the advantages of counterfactual data augmentation in terms of sample complexity compared to other methods.
+They use auxiliary data and a large language model to represent conditional probabilities of text.
+Experimental results on caregiver-invariant predictors for clinical diagnoses show that this method enhances out-of-distribution accuracy compared to baseline techniques.

 - Does CLIP's Generalization Performance Mainly Stem from High Train-Test Similarity? [[paper]](https://arxiv.org/abs/2310.09562)
   - Prasanna Mayilvahanan, Thaddäus Wiedemer, Evgenia Rusak, Matthias Bethge, Wieland Brendel.
   - Key Word: Measuring Out-of-Distribution Generalization.